tvh0021/aweSOM/README.md

 If your system does not support CUDA, you can skip this step.
 SCE will automatically fall back to the CPU.
 However, the CPU-only version can be significantly slower for large datasets (see the [performance tests](https://awesom.readthedocs.io/en/latest/testing.html#performance-tests)).

+**Experimental**

+Apple Silicon users can also use JAX with Metal support; follow the instructions in the [JAX documentation](https://developer.apple.com/metal/jax/) to install the Metal backend.

 ## 2. Testing

 We use `pytest` for the test module.
 Dependency has already been included in the `requirements.txt` file, and should be installed automatically with aweSOM.